nijkah/MaskTrack_Box/README.md

 This is simplified [MaskTrack_Box](https://arxiv.org/abs/1612.02646) implementation in pytorch.

-Compared to conventional semi-supervised video object segmentation models, MaskTrack_Box requires only a bounding box of the target for video object segmentation.
+Compared to conventional semi-supervised video object segmentation methods, MaskTrack_Box requires only a bounding box of the target for video object segmentation.

-Althohugh original MaskTrack_Box consists of two models(1. model extracting a mask from the box 2.
-Mask propagation model), I simplified the models into one.
+Althohugh original MaskTrack_Box consists of two models(1.
+Model extracting a mask from the box 2.
+Mask propagation model), I simplified these models into one.

 ### Main differences between this project and original paper
 - Model is just one, whereas Masktrack_box in the paper consists of two models.